breader124/notes/Microservices_Patterns/03_interprocess_communication.md

 	- DynamoDB streams
 	- Eventuate Tram ( written by author of the book :D )

-**Polling publisher** - Publish messages by polling the outbox in the database.
+**Pattern: Polling publisher** - Publish messages by polling the outbox in the database.
-**Transaction log tailiing** - Publish changes made to the database by tailiing the transaction log.
+**Pattern: Transaction log tailiing** - Publish changes made to the database by tailiing the transaction log.

 ## Using asyn messaging to improve availability